it-beard/evo-bot-go/.qoder/repowiki/en/content/Profile Management/Profile Search.md

 - [intro_handler.go](file://internal/handlers/privatehandlers/intro_handler.go#L100-L150)

 ## Prompt Engineering and AI Integration
 The AI-powered search relies heavily on carefully engineered prompts that guide the language model in interpreting user queries and retrieving relevant profiles.
-The prompt structure is stored in the database and retrieved at runtime.
+The prompt structure is retrieved from the database at runtime through the prompting template repository.

 ```mermaid
 flowchart TD